Murder of Rolan Adams

 Rolan Adams (21 March 1975 – 21 February 1991) was a Black British boy who was murdered as the result of a racist hate crime in 1991.
-He is frequently associated in connection to Stephen Lawrence, another teenager from a neighbouring area in Southeast London, who was later killed in a similar incident.
-The deaths of these teenagers influenced the public view of racially motivated attacks in Southeast London at the time.
+He is frequently associated in connection to Stephen Lawrence, another teenager from a neighbouring area in south-east London, who was later killed in a similar incident.
+The deaths of these teenagers influenced the public view of racially motivated attacks in south-east London at the time.
 Their deaths also influenced activist movements in other areas, including the United States.

 Rolan's background

 Those who knew Rolan described him as a good student, dedicated football player, and talented musician.
 At the time of his death at age 15, Rolan was preparing to take his pre-university exams, had been scouted by a professional football club, West Ham United, and was working on recording original music he wrote.
-Rolan's family moved to Abbey Wood, an area in Southeast London, five years prior to his death.
+Rolan's family moved to Abbey Wood, an area in south-east London, five years prior to his death.
 At the time of the crime, Rolan was responsible for taking care of his younger brother, Nathan, and his younger sister, Lauren, while his parents were at work.